utahrobotics/utah-lunabotics-2026/README.md

 ## Dependencies

-### Required Dependencies (See non linux setup for other targets, or if you only need log replay / simulation)
+### Production env (Linux only)

-1. See dockerfile, anything installed there is a dependency.
+1. See dockerfile, anything installed there is a dependency for running the robot in production.

+### Log Replay (Unix only, use wsl on windows)

+1. ```make``` command
+2. git - just google how to install this
+3. rerun - download binary from their github releases page and add "rerun" command to Path.
+4. libclang-dev
+5. rust - install from rustup.rs (select nightly version)

+NOTE: If you are on macos you can install git, libclang, and make by running ```xcode-select --install```

 ### Optional Dependencies